superladyalex/promethium-round1/README.md

 text changed, it would only need to be changed in the enum as opposed to all occurences of it.
 - common functions for things like open link in same tab
 - CI (GHA pieces)
+- In collaboration with dev - better selectors - more data-testids for example and less reuse of the same ones

 ## Problems
 1) hovering over the nav bar elements is flaky - even with a realHover()